rdwrome/343sp25/01introtostrudel/README.md

 - sounds
 - (but we'll use `bd hh ho sn cp rim` for now!)

-## more advanced commands and syntax
+## more advanced mini-tidal commands and syntax

 `?` = randomly silence